snapframework/snap-website/templates/docs/tutorials/heist.md

 contents will be eliminated in a template's output.

+### XML Syntax

+By default, Heist templates have an extension of `.tpl`.
+When used this way, Heist understands and makes use of HTML 5 syntax.
+It is, however, also possible to name templates `.xtpl`, in which case Heist will process them as plain XML without any HTML-specific rules.

+The differences between these two modes are small, but can sometimes matter.
+Using Heist with HTML templates (with a `.tpl` extension) means Heist will accept markup that is not valid XML; for example, it understands special tags like `<br>`, `<textarea>`, `<script>`, and `<p>` that are empty, have optional end tags, or contain content in other languages.
+Heist also won't mangle your JavaScript and stylesheets with escape sequences, or do other things that may confuse web browsers, in its output.

+On the other hand, some applications may need to produce well-formed XML output and may not be producing HTML at all.
+In this case, templates should use Heist's XML mode by using the `.xtpl` extension on templates.
+XML mode disables Heist's understanding of the HTML language, and treats the template as plain XML.

 ## Heist Programming

-Heist lets you bind XML tags to Haskell code with a splice.
-A `Splice` takes the input node from the template and outputs a list of XML nodes that get "spliced" back into the template.
+Heist lets you bind tags to Haskell code with a splice.
+A `Splice` takes the input node from the template and outputs a list of nodes that get "spliced" back into the template.
 This lets you call haskell functions from your templates, while ensuring that business logic does not creep into the presentation layer.

 Splices that you write must have the type `mySplice :: Splice m` where m is the monad of your choice (usually Snap).  `Splice m` is a type